Commonly Asked Questions

 Contact Jostens to place your cap and gown order.
 You may do this online at college.jostens.com via the consumer call center at 1.800.854.7464.
 The consumer call center is available to take orders from 7 a.m. to 7 p.m.
 Central Standard Time, Monday – Friday.

-Cap and gown orders will have deadline that corresponds to the scheduled commencement ceremony date.
+Cap and gown orders will have a deadline that corresponds to the scheduled commencement ceremony date.
 All orders placed after this established deadline date will incur an additional rush shipping charge.
-The Regalia Order deadline for the 2021 ceremony is June 23rd.
-Any students ordering after the deadline can call the Customer Service # 1-800-854-7464, we cannot guarantee delivery after deadline due to lead times.
+The Regalia Order deadline for the 2022 ceremony is TBA.
+Any students ordering after the deadline can call the Customer Service # 1-800-854-7464, they cannot guarantee delivery after deadline due to lead times.

 All cap and gown orders will ship directly to you, at the address that you provide, upon placing your order.
 Orders usually ship within 4 weeks.